papey/o2m/README.md

 Configuration is passed to o2m using environment variables

-The first one is mandatory in order to connect to Discord :
+The ones that are mandatory in order to connect to Discord :

 - DISCORD_TOKEN from Discord
+- O2M_GUILD_ID from Discord to indentify target guild

 #### Podcast monitoring